About

 About our weekly Colloquia

 The Department of Philosophy's colloquium series takes place every Friday afternoon.
 It is an eagerly anticipated forum where faculty and students have the opportunity to develop and present work and to engage in lively philosophical exchange.
-Each colloquium is attended by faculty, graduate students, as well as interested faculty from other departments and universities.
-Faculty will present in-progress papers, and graduate students are encouraged to present their theses.
+Each colloquium is attended by department faculty, and graduate students as well as interested faculty and students from other departments and universities and is open to the general public.
+Faculty often present in-progress papers, and graduate students are encouraged to present their theses.

 If you are interested in being on the mailing list or wish additional information please send your request to dalphil@dal.ca